Skip to content

 Other 2.4 GHz WLAN2.4 GHzCo-channel and adjacent-channel interference

-Bluetooth devices2.4 GHzFrequency hopping interference
+Bluetooth devices2.4 GHzFrequency-hopping interference

 Mitigation strategies: